ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 Since the Collection CMW is recursive (a Collection CMW is itself a CMW), implementations MAY limit the allowed depth of nesting.

+> Implementation note: An API that uses CMW may support "max-cmw-depth" as a discoverable attribute, allowing applications to advertise their own limits.
+Also, a protocol using CMW may require a minimum depth from its users.
+The exact details about how such limit is discovered or set are out of scope.

 ~~~ cddl
 {::include cddl/cmw-collection.cddl}
 ~~~